contaware/py-docs-notes/README.md

 y = person.pop("email")               # return & remove
 del person["age"]                     # remove

-# Merges keys and values of person1 into person
+# Destructure and merge
-# (overwrites values with the same key)
+# (values with the same key are overwritten)
+person1 = {**person,
+           "first_name" : "Jim",
-person1 = {"first_name" : "Jim", "country" : "USA"}
+           "country" : "USA"}
-person.update(person1)
 ```

 - Since Python 3.7 dictionaries are ordered.
 - Duplicate keys are not supported.
-- Keys can be any immutable data type (for that reason we cannot do destructuring like in javascript).
+- Keys can be any immutable data type.
 - Values can be any data type.
 - Python doesn't support dot notation to access a value like `dict.key`, you must use `dict[key]`